diazdc/diazdc-pfb2019/Pandas.md

 **Python Data Analysis Library**

 A powerful library for manipulating data arranged in formats like matricies and data frames.
 It's arguably the most popular python library used for data analysis.
-Pandas aims to provide Python users the same type of functionality as **R**
+Pandas aims to provide Python users the same type of functionality as the popular statiscal language, **R**.

 <br/>